 How much it costs to outsource payroll

 Not all payroll companies charge the same way.
-Some base their pricing on a per-employee-per-month basis with an average starting price of $0.68 per employee per month.
-For an SMB with 50 employees, that works out at $34 a month before additional services.
-Other companies can charge a base fee that differs depending on pay periods, as well as extra charges for additional services.
+Some base their pricing on a per-employee-per-month basis while other companies can charge a base fee that differs depending on pay periods, as well as extra charges for additional services.

 Pricing can be competitive and reflect market conditions, but you can save money by ensuring you know what services you actually require.
 It’s crucial that you understand the company’s pricing structure before entering an agreement, as some may add fees for adding and dropping employees, amending employee information, or setting up your account.